 Immortalize: A Community Monument Workshop + Exhibition

-Led by local artist Rian Kerrane, Immortalize is a community program that invites the public to participate in the production of a collaborative monument.
-The monument is composed of plaster cast sculptures of participants’ hands.
-Each hand takes the form of a unique, physical gesture that conveys self-expression, individuality, and communication.
-When installed together by Kerrane, the hands figuratively—and literally—become a collective monument that symbolizes the voice of our community.
+Led by artist Rian Kerrane, Immortalize is a community program that leads participants through a sculptural workshop that culminates in a collective monument.
+The workshop invites participants to create plaster casts of their hands in the form of a physical gesture.
+Independently, the sculptures reference self-expression, individuality, and language.
+When installed together by Kerrane, the hands figuratively—and literally—become a collaborative monument that represents the voice of a community.

 + Saturday, August 3, 12:00 p.m. – 4:00 p.m.
 (Workshop #1)